Peter Smith (judge): Biography

-The Da Vinci Code and the "Smithy Code"
+Controversial cases

+Baigent and Leigh v The Random House Group Ltd (2006)

-In April 2006, Smith ruled that Dan Brown had not infringed the copyright of Michael Baigent and Richard Leigh, authors of the pseudo-historical book The Holy Blood and the Holy Grail.
+In April 2006, Michael Baigent and Richard Leigh, authors of the pseudo-historical book The Holy Blood and the Holy Grail, sued Dan Brown, author of the book The Da Vinci Code, alleging Brown had copied them.
+Smith ruled that Dan Brown had not infringed the copyright.
 While Brown had taken ideas from the earlier book, he did not copy the "central theme" of his book from there.
 As ideas themselves cannot be the subject of copyright, Smith ruled that Brown had not substantially copied the original work.

+The 'Smithy Code'

 Within his printed judgment, which was delivered on 7 April 2006, the judge embedded a coded message, apparently placed for amusement.
 The first few pages contained scattered letters which were italicised.
 The first section spelt 'smithy code', followed by a number of other seemingly random letters.
 The judge stated that he would not discuss the code as he was not able to talk about his ruling, but that he would confirm any correct attempt to break it.

-It later transpired that the judge gave a series of email hints about the code, which was finally announced as “cracked” on 28 April 2006, by Daniel Tench, a lawyer and media journalist for The Guardian newspaper.
+It later transpired that the judge gave a series of email hints about the code, which was finally announced as "cracked" on 28 April 2006, by Daniel Tench, a lawyer and media journalist for The Guardian newspaper.
 The plain text reads: "Smithy Code.
 Jackie Fisher, who are you?
 Dreadnought."
 This related to the subject of one of Smith's personal interests, John Fisher, 1st Baron Fisher, who was responsible for the design of the battleship HMS Dreadnought (1906).
 The ship was launched in February 1906, roughly 100 years before the start of the trial.